bramvandijk88/cacatoo/README.md

 ## FAQ

-Q: My model isn't running, what can I do to find out what's wrong?\
+**Q**: My model isn't running, what can I do to find out what's wrong?\
-A: Open the developer console (CTRL+SHIFT+I in Google Chrome), and see which line of your code causes the problem.
+**A**: Open the developer console (CTRL+SHIFT+I in Google Chrome), and see which line of your code causes the problem.
 If it is an error in Cacatoo, please submit an issue on the Github repository. <br> <br>

+**Q**: Grid points / individuals are dissappearing every update!\
+**A**: By far the most common reason for this is the synchronous updating of the grid.
+When synchronously updating the grid, make sure only the focal cell is modified by the nextState function.
+If not, the order of updating may cause individuals to appear / dissapear.
+If you want the nextState to be able to modify neighbouring grid points, only use *asynchronous* updating (see examples). <br><br>

-Q: My model is too slow, how do I find what is slowing things down?\
+**Q**: My model is too slow, how do I find what is slowing things down?\
-A: Open the developer console (CTRL+SHIFT+I in Google Chrome), and go to the 'profile' tab.
+**A**: Open the developer console (CTRL+SHIFT+I in Google Chrome), and go to the 'profile' tab.
 You can run the code for a bit and observe which functions are taking most time.
 As a general rule, try and avoid build-in functions of javascript (e.g. 'reduce' to get the sum of an array), because despite being easier to use, they are quite a bit slower than a C-style piece of code where you loop over the values yourself.
 After you understand the model, and you simply want to rapidly run many simulations, I recommend running the code from the command line with nodeJS (also see the "cheater" example).  <br> <br>
-Q: Why is this toolbox called Cacatoo?\
+**Q**: Why is this toolbox called Cacatoo?\
-A: Cacatoo is an acronym for CAsh-like Cellular Automaton TOOlbox.
+**A**: Cacatoo is an acronym for CAsh-like Cellular Automaton TOOlbox.
 However, as Cacatoo developed it became much more than just a tool for cellular automata.
 The name stuck, however. <br><br>

 ## License
 This library is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.